 And then you watch.
 Keep analysis the results and checking that you are still on track to reach the original goal.
 If any channels or strategies used on those channels are not working towards the overall goal, then keep adapting the efforts to keep everything on track and going in the same direction.

-If you want to learn more about using cross channel communications or digital marketing in general within an organisation, the CAM Foundation Diploma in Marketing Communications may interest you.
-To find out more about the course and to discuss study options, call our friendly support team on (0)1865 515 255 or email email@example.com.
+To find out more about our courses and to discuss study options, call our friendly support team on (0)1865 515 255 or email firstname.lastname@example.org.